Article Updated: November 23rd, 2021 to reflect December Holiday Pop Up Market.

 After a day like this, there’s always lots to unpack.

-*Visit the Vintage Loop stores in Deale Maryland, Saturday May 1st for their Spring Fling Pop-Up Event.
-This one day event will be hosted by Vintage By the Bay and Blue Heron Boutique!
-They will have over 25 local artisans and vendors there along with JesseJays Latin Inspired Kitchen's Food Trailer serving up lunch from 11am until 3pm.
-They start at 10 AM so be sure to get there early while the pickin' is good!
+*Visit the Vintage Loop stores in Deale Maryland, Saturday December 4th, for their Holiday Pop Up Market This one day event will be hosted by Vintage By the Bay and Blue Heron Boutique!
+They will have over 25 local artisans and vendors there along with Food Trucks serving up lunch from 11am until 3pm.
+They start at 9 AM so be sure to get there early while the pickin' is good!

 Blue Heron Boutique Captain Harvey’s Antiques Second Wind Consignments A Vintage Deale Spice Jailhouse This and That Treasures ReFind River Gallery The Red Dresser The Barn Show Gypsy Faire Stan and Joe’s Riverside